 Motivated by these posts, I thought of building my own niche site, but I really had no clue what to write about.
 I looked around for a hot and trending topic.
 At the time, bed bugs were a huge problem in New York, so I thought about doing one on bedbugs, but I really wasn’t motivated and didn’t put the effort into it.
 In October 2010 I started building the site, How To Kill Bed Bugs Now (I’ve since deleted the site).
 About a third of the way into building the site and adding articles, I stopped.
 I just wasn’t motivated enough and I didn’t have any money to hire someone to do it for me.
 I know that you’re wondering, if you didn’t have any money, how did you build the site.
 Simple.
 It was only $6.99 to register the domain (I caught a sale) and I already had hosting for this website, so I just slapped it under my existing hosting plan for free.
 The template that I used was also free.
 So, essentially it only cost me $6.99 and my time to build the site.
 But a half-completed site really won’t make you money.

 I took a different approach this time.
 I came back to this blog and looked for the one article that made me the most money from Adsense advertisements.
 For those of you wondering what that is, it’s the ugly little advertisement block on the top right hand part of this page that you hate and some of you click on.
 Every time you click on one of those (well, almost every time) it earns me money from Google.
+Every time someone comes to this site and an ad loads, it makes me a few coins as well.
 Okay, so which article was earning me the most money?
-Funny enough, it was one short little article that I had thrown up on this site almost 2 years ago and forgotten about.
+Funny enough, it was one short little article that I had thrown up on this site almost 7 years ago and forgotten about.
 I hadn’t done any research on the topic or anything.
 I just shared some information that I though you would find helpful.
 It turns out that many did find it helpful and it was ranked #1 on Google for it’s topic.
 Sweet!

 I looked around on Google to see if anyone else was really writing about this topic and there were a couple of other sites that had some information, but no dedicated site…at the time anyway.
 I wondered if this topic could stand alone as a site.
-I figured for $8.99 (domain prices went up), I might as well give it a try.
+I figured for $8.99 (domain prices had gone up), I might as well give it a try.
 I registered the site and literally spent two weeks putting articles up.
 Funny enough, people started finding the site even before it was finished, and it started earning me money.
 Okay, it was only $4.27, but that was about half of its cost, so that was good, right?

-I need to go back and follow Pat and/or Tyrone’s strategy for publicizing the site.
-I haven’t done that because 1) I’m lazy; 2) I don’t have much time in my day; 3) I’m too cheap to hire someone and; 4) It’s already making me money.
+I need to go back and work on some search engine optimization and I should try building links that points to the site.
+I haven’t done that because: 1) I’m lazy; 2) I don’t have much time in my day; 3) I’m too cheap to hire someone and; 4) It’s already making me money.
 Don’t forget, I still have an article here on the same topic that’s also making me money.
 I know that my efforts will be directly proportional to the amount of money that I could make from the niche site.
-I can easily see the site making me $100 every month once I start building links, or from my example, sending out the invitations.
+I can easily see the site making me $1,000 every month once if I start building links, or from my example, sending out the invitations.

 Let’s Do This!